-The galleries in the book, contemporary by choice, selling work from artists working today, not the masters of history but often taught by them or their students, we really wanted to acknowledge the important relationship that exists between the artists and the gallery owners who take on the risk of selling their work.
+The galleries in the book were contemporary by choice.
+They sold work from artists working today, not the masters of history but often taught by them or their students.
+We really wanted to acknowledge the important relationship that exists between the artists and the gallery owners who take on the risk of selling their work.
 There is a belief in their work and a trust that it will sell that is so humbly represented by these curators.
 And while there is a commercial exchange of goods for money, the experience of buying from these galleries is so unique and special that you almost don’t consider what you’re spending.

 It was such a privilege to spend time with the artists and galleries owners who have dedicated their lives in this way.
 We only hope that capturing this moment in their careers is as exciting for them as it was for us.